Prologue

 Borrid sighed.
 “It’s not done yet,” he added sheepishly.

-The traveling soldier was too exhausted to press further, instead turning to the row of white olive trees lining the back of the yard.
-“Alright Sir former blacksmith, can I at least rest my cart in the shade over there?”, she inquired, “Before you ask, I have my own food.”
+“Alright Sir former blacksmith, can I at least rest my cart in the shade over there?”, she inquired lightly, “Before you ask, I have my own food.”